Carvoeiro: What You Need to Know

 Vales Suspensos (Seven Hanging Valley Trail), which is about 11km long,

-The trail begins at Praia de Vale Centeanes and ends
+The trail begins at Praia do Vale de Centeanes and ends

 at Praia da Marinha, passing several memorable beaches and locations